-These days, even the cheapest televisions are rocking pristine, high-definition displays.
-You can sort through Amazon’s bargain bin, pinching pennies like Scrooge McDuck, and still come away with a TV screen detailed enough to make out the individual hairs on a spider’s leg.
-But in the age of 4K Ultra HD and HDR color, there’s still one aspect where modern TVs don’t cut it: Sound.
+These days, even the cheapest televisions are rocking pristine, high-definition screens.
+You can sort through Amazon’s bargain bin, pinching pennies like Scrooge McDuck, and still come away with something detailed enough to make out the individual hairs on a spider’s leg.
+But in the age of 4K Ultra HD and HDR, there’s still one aspect where modern TVs don’t cut it: Sound.
 It’s no surprise that wallpaper-thin screens don’t have room for top-tier speakers, but what’s the best solution?
 The most popular option is a soundbar.

 Soundbars are slim, unobtrusive, and easy to set up, and the best soundbars can effectively emulate a full-featured surround sound system (for less dough and less effort).
-But figuring out how to select a soundbar can be difficult, given the diversity of options and the confusing numerical suffixes attached.
+But figuring out which soundbar to choose can be difficult, given the diversity of options and the confusing numerical suffixes attached.

 Subwoofers are speaker drivers dedicated to the reproduction of low-frequency audio — think rumbling bass, exploding bombs, the whump-whump of a helicopter’s blades.
 A soundbar with a subwoofer will add punch and rumble to TV shows and movies, creating a fuller sound and more effectively projecting audio throughout the room.
 If you plan on watching lots of action movies or movies with epic music, you’ll likely want a subwoofer.

-Some soundbars come with dedicated subwoofers (most connect wirelessly, though some require a direct wired connection), but in some cases, you’re better off purchasing them separately.
+Some soundbars come with dedicated subwoofers (most connect wirelessly, though some require a direct-wired connection), but in some cases, you’re better off purchasing them separately.
 Make sure to do some research — our Best Subwoofers guide is one resource.
 If you decide to buy a third-party dedicated subwoofer, make sure your soundbar supports it — not all soundbars have a dedicated sub-woofer output.

 |Dolby Digital Plus|